johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 +    };
 ```

-The `body` property still exists, but it's for returning strings, rather than JSON.
-If you're returning JSON, you should use the `jsonBody` property.
+The `body` property still exists, but it's for returning strings and other things, rather than JSON.
+If you're returning JSON, the easiest approach is to use the `jsonBody` property.

 ### Runtime APIs

 Finally, the APIs offered by the `request` and `context` objects are different.
 I shan't go into detail here as it's [well covered in the official documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-node-upgrade-v4?tabs=v4#review-your-usage-of-http-types).
-But I will show you the changes I made to my `fallback` function:
+But I will show you one of the changes I made to my `fallback` function:

 ```diff
 -    const originalUrl = req.headers['x-ms-original-url'];
 +    const originalUrl = request.headers.get('x-ms-original-url') || '';
 ```

-Not too significant, but there's a number of changes like this to make.
+Not too significant a tweak, but there's a number of slight changes like this to make.

 ## Conclusion

 Migrating an Azure Function from v3 to v4 with TypeScript is a little more involved than I'd expected.
-But it's not too bad.
+But I do like that this moves us to a code style that feels more "Node-y".
 The official documentation is good, but it's not complete right now.

 Hopefully this post will help you migrate your TypeScript Azure Functions to v4.